astrolang/astro/README.md

 Astro is designed to have no runtime [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science))(GC) as it is expected to be fast enough to develop games and other real-time software.
 It needs to do this while being as expressive as python.

 In addition, Astro makes some design decisions that are intuitive for numerical computing applications.
-For example, it has builtin aupport for vectors and matrices, vectorization, unicode identifiers, etc.
+For example, it has builtin support for vectors and matrices, vectorization, unicode identifiers, etc.

 Astro is basically a high-level language with low-level access.